SBI Clerk Exam Pattern 2025: Prelims & Mains Paper Pattern

 2. Ignoring High-Weightage Topics

-Avoiding heavy exam topics may have a negative impact on your final grade.
+Avoiding heavy exam topics may hurt your final grade.

 High-weighted subjects are usually the ones with the most marks or the most questions on the test.